databricks/terraform-provider-databricks/CONTRIBUTING.md

 *Add the resource to the top-level provider.* Simply add the resource to the provider definition in `provider/provider.go`.

 *Write unit tests for your resource.* To write your unit tests, you can make use of `ResourceFixture` and `HTTPFixture` structs defined in the `qa` package.
 This starts a fake HTTP server, asserting that your resource provdier generates the correct request for a given HCL template body for your resource.
+Update tests should have `InstanceState` field in order to test various corner-cases, like `ForceNew` schemas.
+It's possible to expect fixture to require new resource by specifying `RequiresNew` field.

-An example:
+A simple example:

 ```go
 func TestExampleResourceCreate(t *testing.T) {